jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 Next, head to the “Authorization” section via the left-hand menu.
 In the left column, click “Post” under the “/wish-list-service” route, then click the “Create and Attach an Authorizer” button.
 Fill out the form with the following details:

+#### Name:

-**Name**: auth0
+auth0

+#### Identity source:

-**Identity source**: `$request.header.Authorization` (this will use the Authorization header to check for the JWT)
+`$request.header.Authorization` (this will use the Authorization header to check for the JWT)

+#### Issuer URL:

-**Issuer URL:** `https://[YOUR-DOMAIN].auth0.com` (this can be found from your JWT metadata endpoint: https://[YOUR-DOMAIN].auth0.com/.well-known/openid-configuration, in the `issuer` field.)
+`https://[YOUR-DOMAIN].auth0.com/` (this can be found from your JWT metadata endpoint: https://[YOUR-DOMAIN].auth0.com/.well-known/openid-configuration, in the `issuer` field.)

+#### Audience:

-**Audience**: your Auth0 API’s unique identifier from the “Create new Auth0 API” step.
+Your Auth0 API’s unique identifier from the “Create new Auth0 API” step.
 If you didn’t write it down, you can find it by going to your [Auth0 dashboard](https://manage.auth0.com/#/) and navigating to the APIs page in the lefthand menu; the identifier for your API is listed on the landing page.

 ![Auth0 API Settings](images/jwt8.png)